kwonghung-YIP/spring-data-jdbc-basic/README.md

 #### Order entity

-The Order object has a deliveryAddress property which type is an Address is an embedded object.

-First, the Order object map to table "my_order_table"

-As state in the [Spring Data JDBC reference](https://docs.spring.io/spring-data/jdbc/docs/1.0.8.RELEASE/reference/html/#jdbc.entity-persistence.types), any reference to another entity is considered a one-to-one relationship.
-In our case, the deliveryAddress property refer to an Address object.
+From the [Spring Data JDBC reference](https://docs.spring.io/spring-data/jdbc/docs/1.0.8.RELEASE/reference/html/#jdbc.entity-persistence.types), any reference to another entity is considered a one-to-one relationship.
+In our Order entity, the deliveryAddress property refers to an Address entity .

 ```Java
 @Table("my_order_table")